linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Overview of the model

+- Warehouse

-Warehouse: It is a container for storing data (status, data, and functions are also data).
+  It is a container for storing data (status, data, and functions are also data).
+  It has a scheduler that uses Gantt chart algorithm to dynamically plan and schedule the workshop to complete tasks.

+- Workshop

-Workshop: Tt is an independent unit that performs tasks within the system.
+  It is an independent unit that performs tasks within the system.

 If you understand that software is a factory that produces data, then you can understand the warehouse/workshop model,